HelloChatterbox/dev_documentation/docs/about-chatterbox/why-use-chatterbox.md

 Chatterbox is open source.
 This means that the code used by Chatterbox can be inspected, copied, modified, and contributed back to the Chatterbox community for everyone to enjoy.

 Tools like Amazon™ Alexa™, Google Assistant™, Microsoft Cortana™ or Apple's Siri™ are _black boxes_.
 That is, you can't look inside them, and see what they do - or importantly - _how_ they do it.
 And while they may allow you some flexibility to create new **Skills**, these are usually strictly controlled.
 Chatterbox gives you freedom, flexibility and control over how your want _your_ voice assistant to work.
 Chatterbox is AI for _everyone_.

 Chatterbox code is licensed under the [Apache 2 open source license](https://en.wikipedia.org/wiki/Apache_License).

 ## Respecting your privacy

-Chatterbox uses _opt-in privacy_.
-This means we will only record what you say to Chatterbox with your explicit permission.
-Don't want us to record your voice?
-No problem!
-If you'd like us to help Chatterbox become more accurate, you can opt in to have your voice anonymously recorded.
+Chatterbox uses zero knowledge privacy, you don't need an account, we take no metrics, we don't save any data and we don't know who you are

 You're welcome to view our [privacy policy](https://chatterbox.ai/privacy-policy/)